FroggyVR1324/Frog-TWM/README.md

 This is the first installment in my **Github Experiments Series** where i do a course of random things based off of other people or ideas that came to me in the middle of nowhere.
 </div>

+FrogTWM is an AI model built for coding with no limitations in mind.
+This is HEAVILY inspired by SlitzyCodesTooMuch's WormGPT.
+FrogTWM does NOT contain a GUI because i cant be bothered to make one.

 ---

 ## ⚠️ Disclaimer (READ THIS FIRST)